-Oxfam's deputy CEO resigns over sex crimes scandal
+Oxfam deputy CEO quits over sex crimes scandal

 "We will look at the issue, and hopefully there will be sharing of information, and then I believe there are some grounds for legal actions."

+He added, though, that the issue of sexual abuse by aid workers is not limited to Oxfam.

+"This is a much bigger issue than Oxfam, who are among the leading agencies in trying to address it.
+Actually, it's an issue for the sector.
+Oxfam has failed -- let me be clear on that -- but it's a sector-wide concern."

-No cover-up, Oxfam claims
+No coverup, Oxfam claims

 A second report by the Times said Oxfam failed to warn nongovernmental organizations about the allegations, allowing some of the accused to get jobs at other aid agencies.